 You don’t need to know much about economics to know about the World’s most famous financial district.
-The street was named after the wooden stockade that once walled the Dutch colony protecting it from the British invasion.
-The bustling street, like many others NYC streets, fascinates mostly cause of all those bankers rushing to and from meetings.
-Don’t miss to check out the New York Stock Echange building and take a photo with the statue of The Charging Bull.
+The Wall street was named after the wooden stockade that once walled the Dutch colony protecting it from the British invasion.
+The bustling street, like many others NYC streets, fascinates mostly cause of all the people rush.
+Don’t miss to check out the New York Stock Exchange building and take a photo with the statue of The Charging Bull.

 Take a free Staten Island Ferry